rachmanin-off/calculator/README.md

 # calculator
 My first HTML Program.

-It is an INTEGER calculator.
+It is a simple calculator.
+Something like your iPhone calculator?

+Enjoy it!